alecksandr26/memory-allocator/README.md

 extern void *alloc(unsigned amount_bytes);
 extern void afree(void *addr);
 ```
-Then just compile it with the `alloc.o` file.
+Then just compile it with the `alloc.o` file, and to compile it with your code you only need to use the flag `-no-pie`, because the `alloc.o` it is not an pie object, then for example.
 ```
 $ clang -no-pie alloc.o main.c -o main.out
 ```